 Throughout the trekking trail, you can see the reflection of true Sherpa culture and tradition.
 The mani walls, Chortens, prayer flags, and wheels as well as Tibetan Buddhist monasteries make this trip more fascinating.
 Every village within the Khumbu region has at least one monastery, which is named after the village itself.

 Among them, Pangboche Monastery is the oldest while Tengboche Monastery is the largest one.
-Tengboche Monastery is famous for the Mani Rimdu Festival that is the most colorful festival of the entire Khumbu Region.
+Tengboche Monastery is famous for the Mani Rimdu Festival which is the most colourful festival in the entire Khumbu Region.

 The Mani Rimdu Festival is observed for 19 days to mark the founding of Buddhism by the Guru Rinpoche Padmasambhava.
 This festival falls between October and November when the Mani Rimdu Festival Treks are organized.
 The Masked dances and the tantric rituals are performed by the monks of the monastery premises to scare away the evil spirit.

 Likewise, Khumjung Monastery is famous for the Yeti Skull (the skull of the abominable creature on Earth!).

 The occasional sights of the Himalayan species of flora and fauna make your travel more memorable.
 The majority of plant species found in this region are Himalayan birch, fir, rhododendron, and juniper.
 The park houses more than 208 species of birds including pheasant, vulture, snow cock, and alpine chough.